 “The dream is to keep doing freelance work remotely in Boise if I can.
 I love Boise, my family’s in Boise and I’d love to stay here while getting freelance jobs.
 The plan is to just keep doing what I’m doing, but step it up.
 A lot of my work is out there but I want to keep pushing it and my animation skills, and keep putting it all out there.”

 Brennon will graduate this upcoming May of 2020.
-His work is mainly shared out through his Instagram (@brennonleman), and Medium’s The Whiplash Decade can be read here.
+His work is mainly shared out through his Instagram (@brennonleman), and Medium’s The Whiplash Decade can be read on Medium’s website.
 We’re pretty excited for Brennon, and if we know one thing for sure, it’s this: we’ll be seeing a lot more of his work in the future.